auth command group

 List configuration profiles

-To get information about all of your available configuration profiles, run the auth profiles command, as follows:
+To get a list of all of your available configuration profiles and to check whether they are valid, run the auth profiles command, as follows:

 databricks auth profiles